Beyond Dark Castle: Reception

 Computer Gaming World said that Beyond Dark Castle was superior to its predecessor, approving of the new save and practice options.
 While very successful—ranking in the top five on Macworld list of bestselling Macintosh entertainment software 21 times—it was Silicon Beach's last game, as productivity software like SuperPaint was much more lucrative.

-Trivia
+Legacy

 A colorized Mac version was planned by Delta Tao Software but dropped.

 A version of Dark Castle was made for cellphones, which borrows some level designs from this game.

 Return to Dark Castle, the sequel, contains all the levels from Beyond Dark Castle, as well as many new ones.